Search

 By working in partnership with stakeholders within the museum sector and beyond, we’re able to make the most of our knowledge, skills, and resources.

-Our work on the development of Scotland’s museums and galleries strategy involved close collaboration and consultation with a wide range of organisations and individuals.
+Our work on the delivery of Scotland’s museums and galleries strategy continues to involve close collaboration and consultation with a wide range of organisations and individuals.

 We have an ongoing partnership with Traditional Arts and Culture Scotland, Historic Environment Scotland, and Creative Scotland to support the safeguarding of Intangible Cultural Heritage in Scotland.